United States in the Vietnam War: Search and destroy, the strategy of attrition

 For the American soldier, whose doctrine was one of absolute commitment to total victory, this strategy led to a frustrating small-unit war.
 Most of the combat was conducted by units smaller than battalion-size (the majority at the platoon level).
 Since the goal of the operations was to kill the enemy, terrain was not taken and held as in previous wars.
 Savage fighting and the retreat of the communists was immediately followed by the abandonment of the terrain just seized.
 Combined with this was the anger and frustration engendered among American troops by the effective tactics of the NLF, who conducted a war of sniping, booby traps, mines, and terror against the Americans.

-As a result of the conference held in Honolulu, President Johnson authorized an increase in troop strength to 429,000 by August 1966.
+As a result of the conference held in Honolulu, Johnson authorized an increase in troop strength to 429,000 by August 1966.
 The large increase in troops enabled MACV to carry out numerous operations that grew in size and complexity during the next two years.
 For U.S. troops participating in these operations (Operation Masher/White Wing, Operation Attleboro, Operation Cedar Falls, Operation Junction City and dozens of others) the war boiled down to hard marching through some of the most difficult terrain on the planet and weather conditions that were alternately hot and dry, or cold and wet.
-It was the PAVN/NLF that actually controlled the pace of the war, fighting only when their commanders believed that they had the upper hand and then disappearing when the Americans and/or ARVN brought their superiority in numbers and firepower to bear.
+It was the PAVN/VC that actually controlled the pace of the war, fighting only when their commanders believed that they had the upper hand and then disappearing when the Americans and/or ARVN brought their superiority in numbers and firepower to bear.
 North Vietnam, utilizing the Ho Chi Minh and Sihanouk Trails, matched the U.S. at every point of the escalation, funneling manpower and supplies to the southern battlefields.

 During the Vietnam War, the use of the helicopter, known as "Air Mobile", was an essential tool for conducting the war.
 In fact, the whole conduct and strategy of the war depended on it.
 Vietnam was the first time the helicopter was used on a major scale, and in such important roles.
 Search and destroy missions, for example, would have been nearly impossible without it.
 Helicopters allowed American commanders to move large numbers of troops to virtually anywhere, regardless of the terrain or roads.
 Troops could also be easily resupplied in remote areas.
 The helicopter also provided another new and vital capability: medical evacuation.
 It could fly wounded soldiers to aid stations very quickly, usually within the critical first hour.
 This gave wounded soldiers a higher chance of survival in Vietnam than in any previous war.
 The helicopter was also adapted for many other roles in Vietnam, including ground attack, reconnaissance, and electronic warfare.
 Without the helicopter, the war would have been fought very differently.